jha-captech/Go-API-DynamoDB-Tech-Challenge/docs/1-Technical-Setup.md

 >
 > try the following:
 >
+> - Ensure that the following directory exists: `~/.docker/cli-plugins`
 > - Create a symlink to the docker-compose plugin by running the following command:
 >  ```bash
->  [ ! -d "~/.docker/cli-plugins" ] && mkdir -p "~/.docker/cli-plugins" && ln -s /opt/homebrew/opt/docker-compose/bin/docker-compose ~/.docker/cli-plugins/docker-compose
+>  ln -s /opt/homebrew/opt/docker-compose/bin/docker-compose ~/.docker/cli-plugins/docker-compose
 >  ```

 ### NoSQL Workbench for DynamoDB

 NoSQL Workbench for DynamoDB is an AWS tool for designing and managing DynamoDB tables.
 You can install it by following the instructions [here](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/workbench.settingup.html).

+> [!TIP]
+> We recommend manually downloading the installer rather than using the command line instructions.
+This should prevent any issues with permission errors.

 ### VSCode